top of page

 Within the nursery we aim to keep children, staff and parents safe online.
 Our safety measures include:

-• Ensuring we have appropriate antivirus and anti-spyware software on all devices and update them regularly
+• Ensuring we have appropriate antivirus software on all devices and update them regularly

 • Ensuring content blockers and filters are on all our devices, e.g. computers, laptops, tablets and any mobile devices